 (Swarathma)_Vasu: I’m just completing my first Kannada film as a co-director of music (independent of the band, with Abhilash Lakra), so I don’t have too much experience to share.
 But so far it has been quite pleasant and lot of eye-opening, learning there and subconsciously some of those lessons do get carried into the band and vice-versa.
 While as a band we make music that we like, film music is made for the script and the director of the film.
 No doubt you’d still make whatever is your style but you’d be working with-in a boundary drawn by so many people/factors linked to the film and the industry.
 As of now, I’m enjoying and quite excited about it.

 TM: Any obstacle that you come across so far…

 (Swarathma)_Varun: Obstacles are a part of the journey.
-Without them there can never be an improvement.
+Without them, there can never be an improvement.
 We face obstacles almost every day.
 Be it writing a new song or learning a new guitar part.
-But we never see it as an obstacle because we love doing what we do n it just feels like chasing a dream.
+But we never see it as an obstacle because we love doing what we do and it just feels like chasing a dream.

 TM:A peculiar question we ask them- “what is your view about ‘rock’ AND ‘CLASSICAL’ music?”

 (Swarathma)_Pavan: My initial exposure to music in my childhood was Classical music.
 So I relate to classical music more than rock.
 I’ve always felt Classical music is a blend of melody and mathematics, specially the intricate ‘alaaps’.
 And I feel classical music is like painting.
 Each person will have his/her own style of singing the same raag just like each painter paints the same subject in one’s own way.